Marcus Rashford Next Club Odds: Newcastle Lead The Betting To Sign Him

 Newcastle Favourites In Race For Rashford

-Newcastle are now the 4/1 favourites on the best football betting sites to sign Rashford, as the Saudi Arabia-owned club attempt to build a squad capable of challenging for the European places.
+Newcastle are now the 4/1 favourites on football betting sites to sign Rashford, as the Saudi Arabia-owned club attempt to build a squad capable of challenging for the European places.

 Eddie Howe has got St James’ Park bouncing again and the extent of the Public Investment Fund’s riches means it is only a matter of time before the Magpies are challenging for silverware.